sidkjha/BlazorTestWebApp/README.md

-## Creating a test client Web Application based on ASP.NET Core 3.1 Blazor Server which calls Restful Python Flask API
+## Creating a test client Web Application based on ASP.NET Core 3.1 Blazor Server which calls Restful Python Flask API and deploying in AWS ec2 instance using Jenkins as continuous delivery tool

 WIP: Dockerfile has been created which is used build images and run the container in docker host - an AWS ec2 linux instance.
 Nginx will configured to make it accessible over internet.